 This Top 10 Best Sweden Waterfalls List highlights our personal favorite waterfall experiences in one of the most livable countries in the world.
-The country is full of Nature, and this is especially true of its vast forests and many lakes (I tend to think of it like a larger version of Minnesota).
+We also show you how to visit each of these falls.
+Anyways, the country is full of Nature, and this is especially true of its vast forests and many lakes (I tend to think of it like a larger version of Minnesota).

 Heck, even urban centers like Stockholm have natural spaces.
 Of course, the north of the country gets locked in ice and snow, which then produces breathtaking waterfalls in the Summer months.